Talented Instructors Ready To Help!

 Andrea is a local artist and instructor with years of experience in the Willamette Valley and beyond.
 From being a Chemeketa professor to gallery owner in Independence, Oregon, Andrea is a vast source of artistic knowledge and skill.
 Her classes host everyone from beginners to dedicated returning students.
 Participants build their skills class by class as Andrea really takes the time to help everyone individually to plan and create anything they can dream up!

 Joseph combines ceramics and wood sculpture to create organic forms.
-He started working in clay about three years ago.
+He started working in clay about five years ago.
 The commanding and sometimes fickle nature of the process keeps him ever on a learning curve.

 Sue creates amazingly whimsical ceramic Fairy Castles and Hobbit Homes on globes.
 When Sue was a child, her dad would bring home butcher paper from work for her to draw on.
 At around eight years old she started sewing and crafting on her own.
 She took art and pottery classes in school.
-As an adult, She has done toll painting, scrapbooking, crafting, wheel throwing and now she hand builds and sculpts with clay.
+As an adult, She has done tole painting, scrapbooking, crafting, wheel throwing and now she hand builds and sculpts with clay.
 Art has always been her passion, and she has been hand building for about seven years.